znlstar/containerfs/README.md

 CFS is distributed filesystem and object storage service.
 And it provides four pragmatic abstractions:

-L1: object store without namespaces - particularly for images or short video etc. Put an object and the system returns an unique key.
+L1: object store without namespaces - particularly for images or short video etc. Put an object and the system returns a unique key.
 Objects are immutable and can be delete however.

 L2: object store with plat namespaces - compatible with the S3 API.

-L3: filesystems with hierachical namespaces, random read but append-only write.
-Big data systems like HBase could be run on it.
+L3: filesystems with hierachical namespaces, random read and append-only write.
+Big data systems like HBase can be run on it.

-L4: filesystems with hierachical namespaces, random read/write, and complelete filesystem semantics.
+L4: filesystems with hierachical namespaces, random read/write and complelete filesystem semantics.

 ## Architecture